abdo-abaco/Behavioral_Cloning/README.md

 * this README report writeup
 * video.mp4 (a video recording of the vehicle driving autonomously around the track for at least one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
----
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---